Garrett Mcnamara rides the biggest wave of all time in Nazaré

 "It was amazing.
 Most people would be scared, but Garrett was controlling everything in the critical part of the wave.
 It was an inspiring ride by an inspiring surfer", he adds.

-This was not the first time that Garrett McNamara rode giant waves at Praia do Norte, which is under the influence of a phenomenon known as "Nazaré Canyon" that creates unusual giant waves.
+This was not the first time that Garrett McNamara rode giant waves at Praia do Norte.
+The spot is under the influence of a phenomenon known as "Nazaré Canyon" that creates unusual monster waves.

 "I feel so blessed and honored to have been invited to explore this canyon and its special town.
 The waves here are such a mystery", says Garrett.